-These options are specific to the impacts of climate change and inundation.
+The TWG also discussed water resource adaptation options.
 Lifuka's water supplies are already at risk from human activity, in particular over-abstraction and contamination from poorly constructed wastewater systems.
-The potential for sea-water inundation poses risks to water quality as well as water infrastructure.

-Investigations identified the probable extent and thickness of the freshwater lens, and also identified potential fresh groundwater resources that are outside the inundation area.
-In some places in Lifuka, as sea levels rise, the freshwater lens will become thicker as it rises into sediments that are more conducive to retaining groundwater.
+The potential for sea-water inundation poses risks to water quality, as well as to water infrastructure.
+With a rising sea-water level, the freshwater lens will float up and, in some cases, may become thicker as it rises with sediments that are more conducive to retaining groundwater.

-In years to come, Lifuka is likely to experience reduced rainfall during dry periods and increased temperatures, which is likely to result in people relying more heavily on groundwater and potentially using higher volumes.

-Measurements of salinity (saltiness) at the pumping wells and monitoring bores also indicate overabstraction at some wells and galleries, suggesting that abstraction rates should perhaps be reduced in order to limit salinity to acceptable levels.
+Lifuka is likely to experience reduced rainfall during dry periods and increased temperatures, increasing the reliance on groundwater.
+Overabstraction at some wells and galleries is already identified, and pumping should be managed in order to improve the salinity of groundwater being supplied to households to more acceptable levels.

-The TWG and the PMU recommend that the Tonga Water Board:
+TWG and PMU recommend that the Tonga Water Board:

-- 1. builds bunds (retaining walls) around water supply infrastructure as protection against flooding and contamination.
-This would include all TWB pump installations and the treatment plant. - 2. introduces groundwater protection setback zones around TWB infrastructure to reduce contamination risks.
-A setback area of 100m from groundwater capture zones and well heads should be applied.
-The setback zone should restrict land-use activities, including housing of pigs and storage and use of chemicals and fuels.
-Households within the setback zone should be considered for support to replace or improve their on-site wastewater disposal to reduce the risk of contaminating groundwater; - 3. fences well heads to provide a nominal 10 m setback distance from the well head, and restricts access in order to reduce contamination risks.
-This includes fencing TWB well 4, adding a bund and improving surface drainage to direct surface water away from the well head; - 4. undertakes additional investigations on the construction of a horizontal gallery in the area near the Pangai High School playing fields.
-As this area is outside the area of modelled inundation, it would provide additional security and a greater quantity of fresh groundwater for Lifuka; - 5. adjusts abstraction rates based on production-well salinity, reducing abstraction when salinity is above an agreed level; - 6. reduces the high rate of lost and unaccounted-for water; - 7. improves water-quality sampling and adopts a pro-active response to treatment, based on the water-sampling results.
+- build bunds (retaining walls) around water supply infrastructure as protection against flooding and contamination; - introduce groundwater protection setback zones around of 100 m TWB infrastructure to reduce contamination risks; - fence well-heads to provide a nominal 10 m setback distance from the well-head, and restrict access in order to reduce contamination risks; - undertake additional investigations on the construction of a horizontal gallery in the area near the Pangai High School playing fields; - adjust abstraction rates based on production-well salinity, reducing abstraction when salinity is above an agreed level;

-'No-regrets' options

-'No-regrets' options are activities that should be pursued, regardless of the impacts of climate change, as they ensure the safety and quality of water supply.
-In general, they are straightforward tasks that in some cases can be carried out by householders themselves.
+- reduce the high rate of lost and unaccounted-for water; and - improve water-quality sampling adopting a pro-active response to treatment, based on the watersampling results.

-The TWG and PWG recommend that householders are encouraged to consider:
+Further, TWG and PMU recommend that householders be encouraged to consider the following 'no-regrets' options:

-- 1. boiling or chlorinating drinking water;. - 2. improved guttering maintenance to ensure adequate rain is being captured; - 3. installation of a first-flush system and screens at tank openings to reduce the risk of contamination.
-A first-flush device is a system of pipes that diverts the first rain that falls on the roof after a dry period, reducing the amount of dust, bird droppings, leaves and debris that flows into the tanks; and - 4. installation of plastic tanks to replace leaking cement tanks.
+- boiling or chlorinating drinking water - > improving gutter maintenance to ensure adequate rain is being captured - installing a first-flush system and screens at tank openings to reduce the risk of contamination - installing plastic tanks to replace leaking cement tanks